-Last week, I spoke with dozens of experts as they’ve analyzed the midterm elections — electorate splits in terms of education, race, region, and income.
+Last week, I spoke with dozens of experts as they analyzed the midterm elections — electorate splits in terms of education, race, region, and income.
 But there was little notice of the most powerful group of all.

 to urge girls to dream and women to run.
-They answered her call, with her constant support strengthening their stride.
-Over the last two years, potential candidates have been pushed forward with anger while being pulled forward with hope: Hate-laced nationalism.
-Women’s marches.
-Hush money. #MeToo.
-Mass shootings.
-March for Our Lives.
-Supreme Court Justice Brett Kavanaugh.
-Fake news.
-Fake fake news.
+They answered her call, and with her constant support strengthening their stride.
+Over the last two years, potential candidates have been pushed forward by anger while being pulled forward by hope: White nationalist misogyny/Women’s marches.
+Hush money/#MeToo.
+Mass shootings/March for Our Lives.
+Justice Brett Kavanaugh/Massive publicized testimonials.
+Fake news/Fake fake news.

 As in any social movement, the surge of female political leaders will be slowed by rough terrain.
 But its progress is now unstoppable.
 Future candidates will keep putting one foot in front of the other, even as they balance on stone slabs across a new political landscape, opened up by a seismic shift.Swanee Hunt founded Political Parity and the Women in Public Policy Program at Harvard’s Kennedy School of Government.